AkhilAnandK/Tindog/README.md

 # Tindog
-A website built using html, css, Bootstrap
+A website built using HTML, CSS, Bootstrap5